cljoly/.github/CONTRIBUTING.md

 Someone else can always pick it up.

 We are here to have fun developing software.
-We don’t owe anything[^try] to consumer of our software.
+We don’t owe anything[^try] to consumers of our software.
 After all, our Open-Source licenses disclaim as much.

 ## Code of Conduct